JCNTH/HHS-MAD-2023/README.md

 1. **Event Feed**: A dedicated space for students to share events, post photos, and link them to seperate web pages for use.
 2. **Calendar**: An organized view of school events, academic schedules, and important deadlines.
-3. **Messaging System**: A secure and efficient platform that enables communication between students, parents, and teachers.
+3. **Messaging System**: A secure and efficient platform that enables communication between students, parents, and teachers, as well as a bug reporting system.
-4. **Photo Sharing**: A secure and efficient platform that enables communication between students, parents, and teachers, which is moderated by teachers and selected students.
+4. **Photo Sharing**: Allow users to share photos from their device, download, or repost them on other social media platforms.
-5. **Homework Forumns** A space for students to post questions/comments/answers about homework, allowing for students to effectively and safely collaborate.
+6. **Homework Forumns** A space for students to post questions/comments/answers about homework, allowing for students to effectively and safely collaborate on a variety of subjects.

 ## Requirements